EdgeVPN/ipop-project.github.io/_pages/home.md

 {::nomarkdown}<div class="background-white"><div class="center">{:/nomarkdown}
 ### <i class="fas fa-cubes"></i> EdgeVPN.io is an open-source software for deploying scalable VPNs across distributed edge resources

-EdgeVPN.io (aka, EVio) groups distributed nodes into a logical Ethernet.
+EdgeVPN.io (EVio, for short) groups distributed nodes into a logical Ethernet.
 It has built-in packet capture, encryption, tunneling, forwarding, and NAT traversal support.
 Furthermore, it builds on standard protocols, flexible software-defined networking, and a scalable overlay network architecture suitable for containerized applications.